Bounds on eigenstate thermalization

-To quantitatively study how the ETH depends on physical constraints on observables, we introduce the following measure of the closeness to a thermal ensemble, which is applicable to an arbitrary set $\opSet$ of observable quantities. \begin{definition}[Unified measure of quantum-thermal equilibrium] To quantify the distance $\norm*{ \hat{\sigma} - \hat{\rho}_{\mathrm{th}} }$ between a quantum state $\hat{\sigma}$ and a thermal state $\hat{\rho}_{\mathrm{th}}$, we introduce the following (semi-)norm,
+To overcome this limitation and to quantitatively study how the ETH depends on physical constraints on observables, we introduce the following measure of the closeness to a thermal ensemble, which is applicable to an arbitrary set $\opSet$ of observables. \begin{definition}[Unified measure of quantum-thermal equilibrium] To quantify the distance $\norm*{ \hat{\sigma} - \hat{\rho}_{\mathrm{th}} }$ between a quantum state $\hat{\sigma}$ and a thermal state $\hat{\rho}_{\mathrm{th}}$, we introduce the following (semi-)norm,